Fake Christianity

 MEDICAL doctors who are honest and upfront about possibly terminal illness are generally not hated for the news they deliver.
 Those who speak about spiritual ailments, however, are greatly disliked.

 Please pause a moment and have sympathy for the messenger before reading this post.
-This is not fun, but since you have kindly granted this sympathy to me, I hereby grant you permission to hate my guts.
+This is not fun, but since you have kindly granted this sympathy to me, I hereby grant you permission to resent me.
 Please know, however, that everything I say is not said on my own authority.
 It is said on the authority of those greatly superior to myself, whose words and teachings I have studied and to which I am bound.

 If you are guilty of any errors mentioned below, I do not revel in your error or condemn you as a person.
 It is the awareness of my own mistakes and sins that motivates me.
 I want to spare you my wrongs.